Rajesh Madhavan

-Rajesh Madhavan (born 1 November 1986) is an Indian actor and assistant director who works in Malayalam cinema.
+Rajesh Madhavan (born 3 November 1986) is an Indian actor and assistant director who works in Malayalam cinema.

+Career

 Rajesh made his acting debut in 2016 with a supporting role in Maheshinte Prathikaaram.
 He started his career as an assistant director in the industry with Thondimuthalum Driksakshiyum (2017).
 He is recognized for his works as actor and creative director for the film Thinkalazhcha Nishchayam and his role as Manaf in Kanakam Kaamini Kalaham in 2021.
 He is making his directorial debut with an upcoming film titled Pennum Porattum.

+Personal life

+In December 2024, he married Deepthi Karat.